- Patients

 What causes plantar fasciitis?

-Plantar fasciitis is a very common repetitive strain condition affecting around 10% of the population at some point in their lives, more commonly women.
-For most people, the pain is mild and improves with general measures such as rest, stretching, and changing footwear.
-However, in about 20% of people who suffer from the condition, the heel pain can persist.1,2
+Plantar fasciitis is a repetitive strain condition affecting approximately 10% of the population at some point in their lives.4 For most people, the pain improves with general measures such as rest, stretching, and changing footwear.
+However, in about 20% of people who suffer from the condition, the heel pain can persist.2,4

 - Standing for very long periods